DaveFres/PigGame/README.md

 - The first player to reach 100 points on GLOBAL score wins the game

 ## NOTE:
-If you want to change the winning number, just type it into the final score field.
+1) If you want to change the winning number, just type it into the final score field.
+2) This is a desktop application.